 Kinsale Management Consulting provides consulting services for executives in businesses and non-profit organizations under the leadership of Kathleen McChesney, Ph.D.
-Since its inception, the firm has performed security strategy and crisis management reviews for multi-national corporations and non-profit agencies, conducted confidential internal investigations of employee misconduct, theft and fraud, designed security structures, and developed client-specific crisis management plans and training programs.
+Since its inception, the firm has performed security strategy and crisis management reviews for multi-national corporations and non-profit agencies; conducted confidential internal reviews and investigations of employee misconduct, theft and fraud,; designed security structures; and developed client-specific crisis management plans and training programs.

 As the Vice-President for Threat Assessment and Crisis Management for The Walt Disney Company, Dr. McChesney led a global team that prepared and implemented crisis management plans, training and exercises for the company’s diverse operational regions and business segments; evaluated global critical incidents, political and social problems; and recommended mitigating actions to minimize the impact on business operations, employees and guests.

 Dr. McChesney co-authored "Pick Up Your Own Brass: Leadership the FBI Way", a book that discusses challenges leaders face and common-sense solutions to achieving results through people and by sustaining a values-centered culture within organizations.
 This book also provides key insights into the FBI that are important to understanding the importance of its independence and integrity-driven actions.
 She also co-edited "Sexual Abuse in the Catholic Church: A Decade of Crisis" which describes the actions of Catholic Church leaders, abuse survivors and lay Catholics following the January 2002 Boston Globe "Spotlight" report.